List of highest-paid Major League Baseball players

-The highest-paid players in Major League Baseball (MLB) from the 2023 Major League Baseball season are New York Mets' starting pitchers Max Scherzer and Justin Verlander with an annual salary of $43.33 million.
-MLB does not have a hard salary cap, instead employing a luxury tax which applies to teams whose total payroll exceeds certain set thresholds for a given season.
+Major League Baseball (MLB) does not have a hard salary cap, instead employing a luxury tax that applies to teams whose total payroll exceeds certain set thresholds for a given season.
 Free agency did not exist in MLB prior to the end of the reserve clause in the 1970s, allowing owners before that time to wholly dictate the terms of player negotiations and resulting in significantly lower salaries.

 Babe Ruth, widely regarded as one of the greatest baseball players ever, earned an estimated $856,850 ($ inflation-adjusted from 1934 dollars) over his entire playing career.
 When asked whether he thought he deserved to earn $80,000 a year ($ inflation-adjusted), while the president, Herbert Hoover, had a $75,000 salary, Ruth famously remarked, "What the hell has Hoover got to do with it?
 Besides, I had a better year than he did."

+Pitcher Nolan Ryan was the first player to earn an annual salary above $1 million, signing a $4.5 million, 4-year contract with the Houston Astros in 1979.
+Kirby Puckett and Rickey Henderson signed the first contracts which paid an average of $3 million a year in November 1989.
+In 1990, Jose Canseco signed for 5 years and $23.5 million, making him the first player to earn an average of $4 million a year.
+It wasn't until 2010 when the average salary for all MLB players exceeded $4 million.